unbelievablecj/countLine/README.md

 # countLine
-the work of teachar's order
+the work of teachar's order.
-count how many lines of code you have been writen in a folder
+Count how many lines of code you have been writen in a folder